 Grant applications must be received by December 2 each year.

-The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the nation's highest honors for teachers of mathematics and science (including computer science).
+The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the nation's highest honors for teachers of mathematics and science (including computer science and engineering).

 Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.